In this article, we’ll discuss counterfeiting, its harmful effects, and ways brands can protect themselves and their products from it.

 Internet marketplaces are among the most common methods of detecting suspected intellectual property infringements.
 It has the potential to damage your brand in several ways if left unchecked:

-A solution such as mFilterIt can help brands address this serious issue by combating counterfeiting.
+A brand safety solution can help brands address this serious issue by combating counterfeiting.
 We identify and eliminate digital infringements and counterfeiting to prevent revenue loss and brand abuse.

 The Next Steps